LDTI-UON/apeg_documentation/docs/index.md

 Server installation instructions of ExpressionEngine CMS and the Peer Review Add-on.

 ## [Contributing](guides/Contributing)
-The PRP is open-source, developers can contribute new features here.
+The PRP is open-source, developers are welcome to contribute new features or add new hooks for your LMS or VLE.